How to become a high school math teacher

 Because of tight budgets, principal will be attracted to someone who does not have experience and is willing to accept a lower salary to start.

-After you get the job, you normally continue to take continuing education classes to be eligible to renew their license and keep their job.
+After you get the job, you normally continue to take continuing education classes to be eligible to renew your license and keep your job.

 Failure to do so may result in the loss of your job at the discretion of the school board.